Preceti/Fulgora-snapshot-generator/README.md

 /!\I have no idea what i'm doing/!\

-TL:DR=>  press "f" and click once on the background for the "full" thing
+TL:DR=>  press "f" and click once on the background for the "full" thing now with lightning bolt

 pressing "a" and clicking add points